PhD Program Requirements

 This full-time program normally takes 15 academic sessions (five years) to complete and requires continuous registration.
 There is a maximum time limit of seven years to complete the program.

-During Year 1, students are required to complete the following 3.0 full-course equivalents (FCEs):
+During Year 1, students must successfully complete a total of 3.0 full-course equivalents (FCEs) as follows:

 PhD Direct Entry

 Students must complete an additional 2.0 full-course equivalents (FCEs) at the graduate level.
-The additional courses must be approved by the student's supervisor and the Associate Chair of Graduate Studies.
+The additional courses must be approved by the Associate Chair of Graduate Studies.
 It is strongly recommended that these courses are completed at the end of Year 2, but no later than the end of Year 4.

 Field: Actuarial Science and Mathematical Finance